W. Gordon Belser Arboretum: Public Visiting Information

 Visitors are invited to the free Open House the 3rd Sunday of every month from 1 - 4 p.m.
+In spring and fall semesters, professors from the University of South Carolina, naturalists, or other experts present at the Open House.

 Gates are open on Bloomwood and Wilmot Dr. Parking is available on both streets.
-Restrooms are not available.
 The mulched path is uneven and the terrain is hilly.
 Pets are not permitted in the arboretum.